kotcrab/ocr-reader/README.md

 3. Run the application with `start.bat`.
    - On Linux or macOS execute `start.sh` from your terminal.

-### Advanced Configuration

-Default locations of the data directory and Google Cloud key file can be changed in the `.env` file (it may be hidden by default on Linux and macOS).
-If you do that don't forget to copy this file when updating to a different version.

 ### Updating

 To update to a different version:
 1. Download new release ZIP, extract it.
-2. Copy `data` folder to the new version.
+2. Move `data` folder to the new version.
 3. Start the application as usual.

+### Advanced Configuration

+Default locations of the data directory and Google Cloud key file can be changed in the `.env` file (it may be hidden by default on Linux and macOS).
+If you do that don't forget to copy this file when updating to a different version.

 ## Usage